osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Met in Phase 0-a:** Two replications run concurrently in one JVM with independent staging tables and temporary files.
 - **Met in Phase 0-a:** Task results expose row counters and timings, and the executor aggregates them into a run-level summary.
 - **Met in Phase 0-b1:** A cancellation request stops an in-flight replication, including SQL merge and atomic-insert statements, and the run ends in `CANCELLED`, never in `FAILED`, even when a JDBC driver reports the cancelled statement as a plain `SQLException`.
 SQL Server `BulkCopy` and PostgreSQL `COPY` remain best-effort, and MongoDB's native merge has a pre-merge guard but no active statement to cancel mid-operation.
 - **Met in Phase 0-b2, at the core level:** A failed or cancelled incremental run leaves its previous watermark unchanged (verified: the reduced candidate is never written to `ReplicationExecutionContext` unless `executePostTasks()` succeeds).
-Persisting that unchanged value across runs is Phase 0-c's responsibility once a state store exists.
+Persisting that unchanged value across runs is Phase 1b's responsibility once a state store exists.
 - **Met in Phase 0-b2, at the core level:** A successful staging load and merge commit exactly one new watermark, reduced from all parallel tasks, exposed on `ReplicationExecutionContext`.
-Durable commit to a state store is Phase 0-c's responsibility.
+Durable commit to a state store is Phase 1b's responsibility.
 - A retry can identify the previous run and attempt number, and never claims to resume it.
 - CLI behavior and existing `ToolOptions` configuration remain compatible, including multi-table options files.

 ### Phase 1: Spring Boot API and Scheduler

 This is the first user-facing platform phase.
 API and scheduler run together in one Spring Boot process, while the existing replication core continues to execute the actual database transfer.

+#### Phase 1a: Artifact split — IMPLEMENTED

+Delivered as the standalone `replicadb-server` sibling Maven project:

+- The `replicadb` CLI remains the root Maven artifact, with no Spring Boot dependency or application context on its classpath.
+- `replicadb-server` builds against the installed CLI artifact, starts under the `api` profile, and exposes only `/actuator/health` through Actuator.
+- The server skeleton excludes inherited MongoDB auto-configuration until the metadata state layer exists, so startup does not require an external database.
+- CI builds and tests the server module after installing the CLI artifact; the release workflow uploads its unreleased `0.1.0-SNAPSHOT` jar as a separate build artifact rather than publishing it with the CLI release assets.

+The next slice is **Phase 1b: State layer**, covering `JobDefinition`/`JobRun`, Flyway migrations, PostgreSQL persistence, row-locking claims, and the execution service.
+REST resources, scheduling, security, and the frontend remain pending after Phase 1a.

 #### Spring Boot modules